 * Financial traders pour new cash into crude long positions

-* U.S. drilling for new oil rises for record 21 weeks (Updates with comment, refreshes prices; changes dateline from SINGAPORE)
+* U.S. drilling for new oil rises for record 21 weeks (Adds comment, updates prices)

-LONDON, June 12 (Reuters) - Oil rose on Monday to break a three-day losing streak, after futures traders increased their bets on a renewed price upswing even though physical markets remain bloated, especially from a relentless rise in U.S. drilling.
+SINGAPORE, June 12 (Reuters) - Oil prices rose on Monday as futures traders bet the market may have bottomed after recent falls, even as physical markets remain bloated, especially from a relentless rise in U.S. drilling.

-Traders said the price rises came as data showed speculative traders had increased their investment in crude futures by taking on large volumes of long positions.
+Traders said that the price rises came on the back of speculative traders upping their investment into crude futures, by taking on large volumes of long positions.

 "Oil bulls have reset for a technical bounce," said Stephen Schork, author of the Schork Report.

-While financial traders have confidence in rising prices, the physical market remains under pressure, especially due to a rise in U.S. drilling for new oil production.
+While financial traders have confidence in rising prices, the physical market remains bloated, especially due to a rise in U.S. drilling for new oil production.

-This drive to find new oil has pushed up U.S. output by more than 10 percent since mid-2016, to 9.3 million barrels per day (bpd).
-The U.S. Energy Information Administration says that figure will likely rise above 10 million bpd by next year, challenging top exporter Saudi Arabia.
+This drive to find new oil has pushed up U.S. output by over 10 percent since mid-2016, to 9.3 million bpd, a figure the U.S. Energy Information Administration says will likely rise above 10 million bpd by next year, challenging top exporter Saudi Arabia.

-Soaring U.S. output undermines OPEC-led efforts to cut almost 1.8 million bpd of production until the first quarter of 2018 in order to prop up prices.
+Soaring U.S. output undermines an effort led by the Organization of the Petroleum Exporting Countries (OPEC) to cut almost 1.8 million bpd of production until the first quarter of 2018 in order to prop up prices.